Content Aggregation – How to Cure your Content Ills

 So, like Pinterest Boards, Organize useful information…almost as a professor would for a class.
 This is cut and paste…pretty simple bookmarking here.

-…a content curator continually seeks, makes sense of, and shares the best and most relevant content on a particular topic online.”
-Content Curation 101
+…a content curator continually seeks, makes sense of, and shares the best and most relevant content on a particular topic online.” best online roulette real money usa android app

 Know your audience, and give them similar content around on theme.

 Imagine if this post was an automated excerpt of every content curation article online.
-Wait…here’s an example of computer generated content aggregation.
+Wait…here’s an example of hotels near rivers casino.

 There’s no love it that, and the articles won’t be related.
 Your viewers will be forced to work and sift through the topics to find the specific information that will help them or is more entertaining